Gnocchi alla Sorrentina

 If you want a more adventurous experience, by all means, make your own.

-Gnocchi cooks quickly in boiling water and as soon as it floats to the top it’s pretty much done.
+Gnocchi cooks quickly in boiling water, and as soon as it floats to the top, it’s pretty much done.
 Transfer it to your pan with the sauce and we’re almost to the finish line.

-Some may transfer their gnocchi and sauce to a baking dish, but I just use my oven-safe pan.
+Some transfer their gnocchi and sauce to a baking dish, but I use my oven-safe pan.
 Fewer dishes, happier life.

 Just top the sauce and gnocchi with some sliced mozzarella cheese and pop it under the broiler until the cheese melts and gets toasty in spots.